 The Query for Existing Data for Mobile Profile (QEDm) Profile, by considering the already defined actors Clinical Data Consumer and Clinical Data Source, specifies options for them and a transaction to be used for querying a list of specific data elements, persisted as FHIR resources.

+The current version of Supplement doesn’t consider the reconciliation of the fine-grained data elements gathered by the Clinical Data Source and/or Clinical Data Consumer Actors.
+In order to perform reconciliation a grouping with RECON Reconciliation Agent Actor should be considered, but the current version of RECON Profile Supplement needs be updated to make this actor properly work together with QEDm and PDLS Actors.

 Open Issues and Questions